Graph Machine Learning in the Era of Large Language Models (LLMs): Background

-In the sphere of Natural Language Processing (NLP), Large Language Models (LLMs) such as ChatGPT and LLaMA have also revolutionized the field~\cite{ding2024fashionregen}.
-Characterized by their extensive scale, LLMs are trained on billions of parameters using extensive textual datasets, which enable them to excel in comprehending and generating natural language.
-The landscape of pre-trained language models is diverse, such as GPT (Generative Pre-trained Transformer)~\cite{radford2018improving}, BERT (Bidirectional Encoder Representations from Transformers)~\cite{devlin2018bert} and T5 (Text-To-Text Transfer Transformer)~\cite{raffel2020exploring}.
+LLMs represent a significant breakthrough in the field of artificial intelligence, ushering in a new era of NLP.
+Characterized by their extensive scale, LLMs are trained on billions of parameters using extensive textual datasets, which equips them to excel in comprehending and generating natural language.
+The landscape of pre-trained language models is diverse, such as GPT (Generative Pre-trained Transformer)~\cite{radford2018improving}, BERT (Bidirectional Encoder Representations from Trans- formers)~\cite{devlin2018bert} and T5 (Text-To-Text Transfer Transformer)~\cite{raffel2020exploring}.
 These models can broadly fall into three categories: encoder-only, decoder-only, and encoder-decoder models.
 Encoder-only models, such as BERT, specialize in understanding and interpreting language.
 In contrast, decoder-only models like GPT excel in generating coherent and contextually relevant text.
 Encoder-decoder models, like T5, combine both abilities, efficiently performing various NLP tasks from translation to summarization.

 As an encoder-only model, BERT introduces a paradigm in NLP with its innovative bi-directional attention mechanism, which analyzes text from both directions simultaneously, unlike its predecessors like transformer which processed text in a single direction (either left-to-right or right-to-left).
 This feature allows BERT to attain a comprehensive context understanding, significantly improving its language nuance comprehension.
 On the other hand, decoder-only models such as GPT, including variants like ChatGPT, utilize a unidirectional self-attention mechanism.
-This design makes them particularly effective in predicting subsequent words in a sequence, thus excelling in tasks like text completion, creative writing, language translation, and code generation~\cite{yang2023harnessing}.
+This design makes them particularly effective in predicting subsequent words in a sequence, thus excelling in tasks like text completion, creative writing, and code generation.
 Additionally, as an encoder-decoder model, T5 uniquely transforms a variety of NLP tasks as text generation problems.
 For example, it reframes sentiment analysis from a classification task to a text generation task, where input like "Sentiment: Today is sunny" would prompt T5 to generate an output such as "Positive".
 This text-to-text approach underscores T5's versatility and adaptability across diverse language tasks.